- At a polling station

 If you're unable to vote in person you can ask someone to vote on your behalf.
 This is called a proxy vote.

-For more information and an application form visit GOV.UK: Apply to vote by proxy.
+For more information visit GOV.UK: Apply to vote by proxy.

 Easy read information for voters with a learning disability